sftp-nik/sftp-nik/README.md

 - 📚 **Learning and exploring cybersecurity** through certifications like CEH v12, CHFI, and CCNA.
 - 🔍 **Special Interests:** CTFs, SIEM systems, Android hacking, malware analysis, intrusion detection, IoT hacking, and wireless security.
 - 🌟 **Top Achievement:** Top 3% on TryHackMe.
+- 💡 **Philosophy:** "Security is not a product, but a process."
+- 🖥️ **Passion Projects:** Building tools for ethical hacking and contributing to open-source cybersecurity initiatives.

 ---